 Giving Voice to Values in the Boardroom

-In Values, Voice & Corporate Governance, the author, Cynthia E. Clark, provides practical strategies for board members and students of corporate governance to deal with these challenges via a series of dilemma-focused cases.
-These cases are designed to help users of the book implement pre-scripting and action planning.
-Each case will have discussion questions about the stakes, reasons and arguments, and will include stories of how governance professionals have handled various board challenges where they needed to voice their values.
+In Giving Voice to Values in the Boardroom, the author, Cynthia E. Clark, provides practical strategies for board members and other constituents of corporate governance to deal with these challenges.
+These cases are designed to help users of the book implement prescripting and action planning.
+Each case will also have discussion questions about the stakes and stakeholders, common reasons and rationalizations and examples of how firms and governance professionals have handled similar board challenges.

 PART I. The Giving Voice to Values (GVV) Framework

 1. The Giving Voice to Values (GVV) Framework